Frequently Asked Questions

 Campers are not allowed to have visitors while at camp.
 It too easily disrupts their adjustment to camp life and typically encourages homesickness.

 It’s very important to remember that every child is different and that a little bit of nervousness about a first overnight camp experience is completely normal.
 We offer various lengths of time to accommodate the needs of girls ages 6-16.
 Be assured that our staff members are trained to work with girls of all ages to make their adjustment to being away from home much easier.
 Being excited about camp is the right first step.
 It’s also great to practice before going away from home.
 For example, spending the night out and learning to shower on your own are great things to do in preparation for camp.
-Here are other great tips.
+Read more about how to know if your child is ready for camp.

 Rockbrook is not a religiously affiliated camp and sincerely welcomes campers of all religious traditions to attend.
 While we do have a chapel gathering on Sundays, it focuses on more general life themes, such as community, nature, friendship, or responsibility.
 These gatherings are chances for all of our religiously diverse campers (in the past, Christians, Muslims, Jews, Buddhists and non-religious girls) to reflect upon their time together at camp.